AxerTheAxe/unitymain-patch/README.md

 # UnityMain Patch

-Executable to patch some Windows targeted Unity games that fail to call the UnityMain function when ran on Linux using Wine / Proton.
+Executable to patch some Windows targeted Unity games that fail to call the UnityMain function when run on Linux using Wine / Proton.

 Please note that this patch is not guaranteed to fix any Unity game on Proton / Wine.
 Other issues may require different fixes.